applebiter/boilerplate-php/README.md

 * Uses libsodium for enterprise-grade cryptographic needs, such as password- hashing, symmetric and asymmetric encryption, and encryption of files.
 * Real-time chat using event stream
+* Role-based permission sets for all endpoints, entities, and tables.
+The roles and resources are all stored in the db and so are customizable and extensible for your own code.

 ## Qt Interoperability